danforrest/rexray/.docs/user-guide/isilon.md

   password: password
   volumePath: /rexray
   nfsHost: nfsHost
+  dataSubnet: subnet
 ```

 ## Instructions
 It is expected that the `volumePath` exists already within the Isilon system.
 This would reflect a directory create under `/ifs/volumes/rexray`.
 It is not necessary to export this volume.
+The `dataSubnet` parameter is required so the Isilon driver can restrict access to attached volumes to the host that REX-Ray is running on.

 ## Caveats

-- This driver currently ignores the `--size` and `--volumeType` flags.
+- This driver currently ignores the `--volumeType` flag.
-- This driver does not support pre-emption currently.
-Requests from alternate hosts can have bad results.